royragsdale/git-101/Readme.md

 # Git 101

 An introduction to `git` for SIGSAC.
+There is a ton to learn about `git`.
+This is hopefully just enough to get you started.

+## Quick Start

+A static copy of the [slides](./slides_b0de369.pdf).

 ## Slides